paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-04.markdown

 Although it was expensive to implement, it was radically different to its competitors, all of which returned to a single on-screen ident, be it BBC1's revolving globe, Anglia's revolving knight or Thames' London skyline.

-{% figure 4up "Figure 6: The four original launch idents for Channel 4" %}
+{% figure figure--image-quartet "Figure 6: The four original launch idents for Channel 4" %}
 ![Channel 4 launch ident 1](/assets/images/essays/dissertation/figure-6a.png)
 ![Channel 4 launch ident 1](/assets/images/essays/dissertation/figure-6b.png)
 ![Channel 4 launch ident 1](/assets/images/essays/dissertation/figure-6c.png)